Datapolitan-Online-Tutorials/ThinkingWIthData/content.md

 class:middle

-> “Do you have data to back that up?” should be a question no one is afraid to ask and everyone is prepared to answer
+> “Do you have data to back that up?” should be a question no one is afraid to ask and everyone is prepared to answer.
 + Julie Arsenault

 .caption[[Source](https://www.pagerduty.com/blog/how-to-create-a-data-driven-culture/)]